-Recently a number of methods have been proposed to improve the 3D pose estimation with calibrated multi-view input, either using LSTM [46, 29], auto-encoder [36, 45] or heat map refinement [32, 44].
+Recently a number of methods have been proposed to improve the 3D pose estimation with calibrated multi-view input, either using LSTM [53, 54], autoencoder [55, 56] or heat map refinement [57, 58].
 They mainly focus on 3D joint positions without parameterization, thus not able to articulate and animate.
-Choy et al. [7] proposed an LSTMbased shape recovery network for general objects.
-Varol et al. [48] proposed a 2-step estimation on human pose and shape.
+Choy et al. [59] proposed an LSTM-based shape recovery network for general objects.
+Varol et al. [4] proposed a 2-step estimation on human pose and shape.
 However, both methods are largely limited by the resolution due to the voxel representation.
-In contrast, our method outputs the entire body mesh with parameterization, thus is articulated with a high-resolution mesh quality.
-Also, our method does not need the calibration of the camera, which is more applicable to in-the-wild images.
-Kanazawa et al. [19] used an iterative correction framework and regularized the model using a learned discriminator.
+In contrast, my method outputs the entire body mesh with parameterization, thus is articulated with a high-resolution mesh quality.
+Also, my method does not need the calibration of the camera, which is more applicable to in-the-wild images.
+Kanazawa et al. [32] used an iterative correction framework and regularized the model using a learned discriminator.
 Since they do not employ any supervision other than joint positions, the shape estimation can be inaccurate, especially, when the person is relatively over-weighted.
-In contrast, our model is more shape-aware due to the extra supervision from our synthetic dataset.
-Recent works [30, 33, 20] tackle the human body estimation problem using various approaches; our method offers better performance in either single- or multi-view inputs by comparison (see Appendix C).
+In contrast, my model is more shape-aware due to the extra supervision from my synthetic dataset.
+Recent works [60, 61, 62] tackle the human body estimation problem using various approaches; my method offers better performance in either single- or multi-view inputs by comparison.

-2.3.
-Use of Synthetic Dataset
+2.2.3 Use of Synthetic Dataset

 Since it is often time- and labor-intensive to gather a dataset large enough for training a deep neural network, an increasing amount of attention is drawn to synthetic dataset generation.
-Recent studies [5, 52] have shown that using a synthetic dataset, if sufficiently close to the real-world data, is helpful in training neural networks for real tasks.
-Varol et al. [49] built up a dataset (SURREAL) which contains human motion sequences with clothing using the SMPL model and CMU MoCap data [8].
-While the SURREAL dataset is large enough and is very close to our needs, it is still insufficient in that (a) the clothing of the human is only a set of texture points on the body mesh, meaning that it is a tight clothing, (b) the body shape is drawn from the CAESAR dataset [37], where the uneven distribution of the shape parameters can serve as a "prior bias" to the neural network, and (c) the data only consists of single view images, which is not sufficient for our training.
-Different from [5, 49], our data generation pipeline is based on physical simulation rather than pasting textures on the human body, enabling the model to learn from more realistic images where the human is wearing looser garments.
-Recent works [39, 1] also generate synthetic data to assist training, but their datasets have only very limited variance on pose, shape, and textures to prevent from overfitting.
-In contrast, our dataset consists of a large variety of different poses, shapes, and clothing textures.
+Recent studies [21, 63] have shown that using a synthetic dataset, if sufficiently close to the real-world data, is helpful in training neural networks for real tasks.
+Varol et al. [64] built up a dataset (SURREAL) which contains human motion sequences with clothing using the SMPL model and CMU MoCap data [65].
+While the SURREAL dataset is large enough and is very close to my needs, it is still insufficient in that (a) the clothing of the human is only a set of texture points on the body mesh, meaning that it is a tight clothing, (b) the body shape is drawn from the CAESAR dataset [66], where the uneven distribution of the shape parameters can serve as a "prior bias" to the neural network, and (c) the data only consists of single view images, which is not sufficient for my training.
+Different from [63, 64], my data generation pipeline is based on physical simulation rather than pasting textures on the human body, enabling the model to learn from more realistic images where the human is wearing looser garments.
+Recent works [67, 68] also generate synthetic data to assist training, but their datasets have only very limited variance on pose, shape, and textures to prevent from overfitting.
+In contrast, my dataset consists of a large variety of different poses, shapes, and clothing textures.

-3. Overview
+2.3 Overview

-In this section, we give an overview of our approach.
-First, we define the problem formally.
-Then, we introduce the basic idea of our approach.
+In this section, I give an overview of my approach.
+First, I define the problem formally.
+Then, I introduce the basic idea of my approach.

-Problem Statement: Given a set of multi-view images, $I_1 \dots I_n$, taken for the same person with the same pose, recover the underlying human body pose and shape.
+Problem Statement: Given a set of multi-view images, $\mathbf{I}1 \dots \mathbf{I}n$ , taken for the same person with the same pose, recover the underlying human body pose and shape.